Call for Inclusive Practitioner Research and Reviews for Issue 5 of The Learner Development Journal (LDJ5)

 Deadline for proposals: Monday 13th January 2020

-The five of us all share an enthusiasm about researching and understanding issues to do with learner development and multilingualism, and we would like to work with a wider group, co-learning with other teachers and students who are similarly enthusiastic and curious about engaging with the multilingual turn for learner development.
+The four of us all share an enthusiasm about researching and understanding issues to do with learner development and multilingualism, and we would like to work with a wider group, co-learning with other teachers and students who are similarly enthusiastic and curious about engaging with the multilingual turn for learner development.
 If questions like the following intrigue you, then please consider putting in a proposal for Issue 5 of The Learner Development Journal (LDJ5):

 - Why do we need multilingualism/in what ways is multilingualism useful and important for learner development?
 Why now?

 - In what different ways might multilingual approaches to language education lead teacher-researchers to question, engage with, and attempt to move beyond current norms and dominant notions of learner development?
 Why?

 - Under what conditions do learners use and might they use their multilingual resources for developing their own capacities and self-direction in becoming more autonomous learners?
 How?
 Why?